Harry Potter and the Chamber of Secrets (film): Cast

 Christian Coulson appears as Tom Marvolo Riddle, a former Hogwarts pupil, later revealed to be a manifestation of a teenage Lord Voldemort.
 Mark Williams portrays Arthur Weasley, Ron's father.
 Shirley Henderson plays Moaning Myrtle, a Hogwarts ghost.
+When she auditioned to play a 14-year-old Moaning Myrtle, Henderson was 37 years old, but the casting director encouraged her to attend the audition anyway and keep her age a secret.
 Miriam Margolyes appears as Pomona Sprout, Hogwarts' Herbology professor and head of Hufflepuff House.
 Hugh Mitchell portrays Colin Creevey, a first year student who is a fan of Harry's.
 Robert Hardy appears as Cornelius Fudge, the Minister for Magic.
 Toby Jones voices Dobby, a House-elf, while Julian Glover voices Aragog, an acromantula.
 Jim Norton appears as Mr. Mason and Veronica Clifford appears as Mrs. Mason.
 Alfred Burke appears as Headmaster Dippet in a memory of Tom Riddle.
 Daisy Bates, David Tysall and Peter Taylor appear as moving pictures.
 Helen Stuart plays Millicent Bulstrode, a Slytherin girl.

-Hugh Grant was rumoured to be the first choice to play the role of Gilderoy Lockhart, but due to reported scheduling conflicts he was unable to play the character.
+Hugh Grant was rumoured to be the first choice to play the role of Gilderoy Lockhart, but due to reported scheduling conflicts with Two Weeks Notice, he was unable to play the character.
 Columbus later denied that Grant had been considered and stated that they had not met.
 Alan Cumming and Rupert Everett were also considered for Lockhart.
 Cumming backed out over a salary dispute.
 Jason Isaacs also auditioned for Lockhart, but was offered for the role of Lucius Malfoy instead.
 He was reluctant to take the role because he was already signed on to play Captain Hook in Peter Pan (2003), but his family convinced him to take the role and accepted it.
 Before Coulson was cast as Tom Riddle, James McAvoy and Eddie Redmayne – who later played Newt Scamander in the Fantastic Beasts films – auditioned for the role.